sola-st/PythonTypeAnnotationStudy/Resources/README.md

 <!-- `"custom_type"`: Boolean, `true` if a customly defined type is used, e.g. `license_formats: ElementsType = ()` with `ElementsType = Union[Sequence[T], Dict[T, float], KeysView[T]]`. -->

 `"filepath"`: Optional.
-Show the filepath where the code change happens.
-Non-existent if file is the same as the one shown in the earning
+Show the filepath where the code change happens, if the warning is not fixed in the same file.
+So far only 6 warnings are fixed by changing another file.

 # type_fix_code_data #
 Contains old and new code from different type fixes.
 It is structured as `{repo}/{commit}/{old_code}` and `{repo}/{commit}/{new_code}`.
 Intermediate folders are kept.
 Downloaded by running `script_download_codes.py`.